-On October 2, 2020, the Company entered into an option agreement ("Sail Pond Property Option Agreement") with Altius Resources Inc. to purchase from Altius Resources Inc., 100% of the Sail Pond silver-copper-lead-zinc project ("Project") on the Great Northern Peninsula of Newfoundland.
-In consideration for the purchase of the Project, on signing of the Definitive Agreement (the "Agreement"), the Company issued 5,899,125 common shares of the Company, representing approximately 19.9% of the then outstanding shares of the Company, to Altius Resources Inc. ("Altius").
-Altius also holds a 2% NSR royalty over the project.
+On September 23, 2020, the Company entered into an option agreement ("Sail Pond Property Option Agreement") with Altius Resources Inc. to purchase from Altius Resources Inc., 100% of the Sail Pond silver-copper-lead-zinc project ("Project") on the Great Northern Peninsula of Newfoundland.
+In consideration for the purchase of the Project, on signing of the Definitive Agreement (the "Agreement"), the Company issued 589,913 common shares of the Company, representing approximately 19.9% of the then outstanding shares of the Company, to Altius Resources Inc. Altius also holds a 2% NSR royalty over the project.
 Other key conditions of the option purchase agreement include a minimum expenditure commitment on the project of \$500,000 within the first 12 months and \$1,000,000 within the first 3 years of entering into the agreement.
-Additionally, the Company is committed to issue Altius Resources Inc. an additional \$200,000 in common shares on the earlier of 12 months from the date of signing or on the completion of an equity financing of at least \$2,000,000.
-This liability was settled by the issuance of 606,061 Common Shares at a price of \$0.33 per common share on February 1, 2021.
-As part of the Agreement, Altius delivered to the Company an updated technical report under National Instrument 43-101 on the Project.
+Additionally, the Company was committed to issue Altius Resources Inc. an additional \$200,000 in common shares on the earlier of 12 months from the date of signing or on the completion of an equity financing of at least \$2,000,000.
+On February 1, 2021, the Company issued an additional 60,606 common shares valued at \$200,000 to Altius in satisfaction of this commitment.